Corporate history

 1966

-• Constructed the Matsukawa Geothermal Power Plant (output: 20,000 kW) as Japan’s first geothermal power plant in Matsuo Village (present: Hachimantai City), Iwate Prefecture.
+Constructed Matsukawa Geothermal Power Plant as Japan’s first geothermal power plant in Matsuo Village (now Hachimantai City), Iwate Prefecture.

 1969